Aghori Mhori Mei: Title and artwork

 The album artwork and packaging was designed by visual artist and band collaborator Katelan Foisy.
-It features a black-and-white picture of a spherical shaped object in the foreground, with two white lines of decreasing vertical distance in the background.
+It features a black-and-white picture of a spherical object in the foreground, with two white lines of decreasing vertical distance in the background.
 The album artwork was inspired by photographs from the Cassini–Huygens space research mission to study the planet Saturn and its system.
 Particular influence came from the mission's photographs of Saturn's Moon, Titan.

 A unique gatefold vinyl variant of the album called "Aghori Mhori Mei: Madame ZuZu's edition" was released on 22 November 2024.
 The design of the alternative album cover is the same as the standard edition cover art, recolored in "chinoise red".

 Promotion and release

 In the writing of this new album I became intrigued with the well-worn axiom, 'you can't go home again', which I have found personally to be true in form but thought well, what if we tried anyway?
 Not so much in looking backwards with sentimentality but rather as a means to move forward; to see if in the balance of success and failure that our ways of making music circa 1990-1996 would still inspire something revelatory.